 Inland fishing options include ponds in Helen Putnam, Foothill and Riverfront parks and 72-acre Spring Lake, where you can fish for blue gill, bass and sunfish.
 Hudeman Slough along San Pablo Bay attracts bass anglers.

-Memorial Day weekend through Labor Day, fishing pole rentals ($7/day) and bait ($4/container) are available for purchase at Spring Lake.
+Memorial Day weekend through Labor Day, bait ($4/container) is available for purchase at Spring Lake.

 Don't forget to bring your California fishing license if you are 16 years or older.